Swedbank: Market position

 Swedbank is one of the primary banks in Sweden, together with Nordea, Handelsbanken, and SEB.
 In 2001, a deal to merge Swedbank (then FSB) with SEB failed as the European Commission thought that the merged company would have had too dominant a position in the Swedish banking market.

-Today, Swedbank has 4 million private customers in Sweden.
+Swedbank is the largest bank in both Estonia and Latvia and second largest in Lithuania.
+As of 2025, the bank has 7 million private customers and 555 000 corporate customers.
+Swedbank has been plagued by low customer satisfaction for many years.
+The bank has consistently ranked in the bottom among Swedish banks for both private and corporate customers.
+Swedbank has had low customer satisfaction for many years during 2010s and 2020s.

+Regulatory issues

 Money laundering

 On 20 February 2019 Swedish broadcaster SVT revealed that Swedbank is under investigation for alleged link in money laundering scandal by Estonian authorities due to suspicious transactions through Danske Bank which is being investigated in Denmark, Estonia, Britain, France and the United States.
 Estonian authorities confirmed findings by SVT.
 At least 40 billion Swedish crowns (£3.3 billion) had been transferred between accounts at Swedbank and Danske in the Baltics between 2007 and 2015, SVT's Uppdrag Granskning investigative programme reported.
 Chief executive Birgitte Bonnesen was fired in March 2019 during the money laundering scandal and her severance pay was cancelled.
 The bank's chairman Lars Idermark resigned the following month.
-Swedbank was subsequently fined a record SKr4bn ($380m) by Swedish and Estonian regulators.
+Swedbank was subsequently fined a record 4bn SEK ($380m) by Swedish and Estonian regulators.

-On 4 January 2022, Swedish prosecutors indicted Bonnesen.
-A statement from the Swedish Economic Crime Authority said: ”The former CEO deliberately or recklessly, to the public and the bank’s stakeholders, disseminated misleading information about the bank’s efforts to stop, discover, preempt and report suspicious money-laundering in Swedbank’s operations in Estonia."
+Swedish appeals court found in September 2024 former Swedbank CEO Birgitte Bonnesen guilty of gross fraud over her handling of anti-money laundering protocols in Estonia, sentencing her to 15 months in prison.

+Sanction breaches

+Swedbank Latvia AS was charged by OFAC in the USA with 386 apparent violations, totalling $3,312,120, breaching sanctions in relation to sending payments to Crimea through US Correspondent banks in 2015 and 2016, Swedbank settled, by agreeing in 2023 to pay $3,430,900 in penalties.

 Patron of the University of Latvia

 Swedbank is a gold patron of the University of Latvia Foundation.
 Cooperation and support has been received from Swedbank since 2005 to promote the development of education in Latvia by donating to student events and activities.
-Major projects - Open Mind Research Fellowships 2007/2008. and 2008/2009. as well as annual support for the LU student festival "Aristotelis".
+Major projects – Open Mind Research Fellowships 2007/2008. and 2008/2009. as well as annual support for the LU student festival "Aristotelis".